kubernetes-sigs/kubebuilder/docs/book/src/component-config-tutorial/api-changes.md

 </aside>

-Lastly, we'll change the `NewManager` call to use the `options` varible we defined above.
+Lastly, we'll change the `NewManager` call to use the `options` variable we defined above.

 ```go